-Trixie Pet Products Dog Activity Flip Board.
+From Trixie Pet Products comes this Dog Activity Flip Board.

 This fun and engaging activity flip board is a treat puzzle and a real puzzle all in one.
-The toy features disks, cones and lids with knobs that require your lab to really work for his rewards.
+The toy features disks, cones, and lids with knobs that require your Lab to really work for his rewards.

 You can change up where you put the treats to change the level of puzzle difficulty for your dog.

 The popular KONG Wobbler Treat Dispensing Dog Toy is a perennial favorite.